-Table 42: Versal ACAP Programmable Device Image Settings (cont'd)
+Table 43: Versal ACAP Programmable Device Image Settings (cont'd)

-Setting Default Value Possible Values Description BITSTREAM.GENERAL.PERFRAM ECRC False True, False Inserts CRC values at regular intervals in the PL portion of the PDI.
+Setting Default Value Possible Values Description BITSTREAM.GENERAL.CRC False True, False Controls the generation of a Cyclic Redundancy Check (CRC) value in the PL portion of the PDI.
+When enabled, a unique CRC value is calculated based on the PL portion of the PDI contents.
+If the calculated CRC value does not match the CRC value in the PDI the device will fail to configure.
+BITSTREAM.GENERAL.PERFRAMECRC False True, False Inserts CRC values at regular intervals in the PL portion of the PDI.
 These values validate the integrity of the incoming configuration data and can flag an error prior to loading the configuration data into the device.
 While most appropriate for partial PDI's, when set to Yes this property inserts the CRC values into all PDI's including full device images.